How to compensate for growing up without a father

 Solo mums by choice are starting a family on their own terms and some may worry about the lack of a father figure in the family structure.
-We will give you a better understanding of whether you need to compensate for not having a father figure in your family.
+We will give you a better understanding of whether you need to compensate when your child is growing up without a father.

 Raising a child as a solo mum by choice is a journey filled with love, intention and commitment.
-However, one of the common concerns that solo mums may have is whether their child will miss out when a father figure isn't part of the picture.
+However, one of the common concerns that solo mums may have is whether their child will miss out when their child is growing up without a father.

 The impact of not having a father figure